-Upholding the WTO rules-based system, including and support for WTO dispute settlement institutions and processes
+Upholding the multilateral rules-based trading system, including support for the WTO dispute settlement system

-A critical element of the WTO rules-based system is the need for a functioning dispute settlement process.
-The legitimacy of a rules-based system, and the likelihood of WTO Members embracing an agricultural reform agenda are contingent on a functioning and effective enforcement mechanism.
+A central element of the multilateral rules-based trading system is the WTO dispute settlement system.
+The dispute settlement system provides security and predictability to the multilateral rules-based trading system.
+Restoring a fully functioning dispute settlement system will increase the likelihood of WTO Members embracing an agricultural reform agenda.